Ellioben/controller-crd/README.md

 vim update-codegen.sh
 ```

 1. you need to revise the update-codegen.sh
 2. go mod vendor
-3. ./update-codegen.sh   **（as you can see, this is base on code-generate）**
+3. ./update-codegen.sh   **（As you can see, this is based on code-generate）**

 ```bash
 "${CODEGEN_PKG}/generate-groups.sh" "deepcopy,client,informer,lister" \